jimbaker/tagstr/tutorial.rst

     print(run(f'ls -ls {shlex.quote(path)} | (echo "First 5 results from ls:"; head -5)', use_shell=True))

 However, this means that wherever you use such interpolations within a f-string, you need to ensure that the interpolation is properly quoted.
-This can be easy to forget.
-Let's fix this potential oversight by using tag string support.
+This extra step can be easy to forget.
+Let's fix this potential oversight -- and lurking security hole -- by using tag string support.

 Writing a ``sh`` tag
 --------------------